 Do I need to be really fit and an experienced walker to hike the O Circuit in Torres del Paine?

-I go into this further in my article about the 14 essential things to know before embarking on the O, but ultimately, anyone can hike the O Circuit.
+However – and I go into this further in my article about the 14 essential things to know before embarking on the O – ultimately anyone can hike the O Circuit.

 It remains the longest hike I’ve ever done and while I come from a family of walkers (my dad does four-month long-distance hikes around Europe every other year), it was a challenge, but one that could be overcome with preparation.